 - Property damage

 There are many different classes of economic and non-economic damages available via legal action.
 This is where it is important to have the best representation from lawyers who are knowledgeable about the nuance of each potential claim.
-Ultimately, most successful cases will settle before trial, so make sure to ask your lawyer about their settlement rates.
+Ultimately, most successful cases will settle before trial, so make sure to ask your motorcycle accident lawyer* about their settlement rates.

 Massachusetts Helmet Laws